Top-Rated Ski Resorts in North America

 Photo by FashionStock on Adobe Stock

-One of the most popular ski resort destinations, Breckenridge offers impressive skiing and snowboarding opportunities for beginners to experts.
+One of the most popular ski resort destinations, Breckenridge offers impressive skiing and snowboarding opportunities for beginners and experts.
 Its proximity to the charming and picturesque old mining town of Breckenridge, which has become a hotspot in recent years, is always bustling with visitors who love to visit the many eateries and shops that line this quaint little town.
 Long known by locals for its spectacular skiing, Breck’s massive, almost 3,000 acres of terrain is spread over five peaks and is accessed by 35 lifts.
-This resort stays busy all season long, but skiers come here year after year for the excellent downhills, good grooming and easy accessibility to the mountains with an efficient gondola and downhill run system.
+This resort stays busy all season long, but skiers come here year after year for the excellent downhills, good grooming, and easy accessibility to the mountains with an efficient gondola and downhill run system.

 What Makes Breckenridge Special: Ski-in/ski-out lodging at every base makes an all-in-one ski experience possible for Breck skiers.
 In addition, visitors here rave about the quaint mountain village feel of the town with its excellent restaurants, bars and shops.